cgxeiji/plt/README.md

 ## Testing the code
 To test the code, run:
-`go run main/main.go`
+`go run example/png/main.go`

 or build:
-`go build main/main.go`
+`go build example/png/main.go`

-Then, open your favorite browser and go to:
+This will generate a `out.png` file.
-`localhost:8000`
+Then, the default image viewer will open `out.png`.

 ## Usage
 Import this packages as: